ralph-groupscholar/groupscholar-signal-catalog/README.md

 - `audit`: flag open signals missing owners, due dates, categories, severity, tags, or sources
 - `metrics`: show operational metrics like open age, overdue counts, stale items, and close cycle time
 - `stale`: list open signals that have not been updated recently
+- `activity`: report new, closed, and updated signals in a recent window

 ## Examples